immersive-web/hit-test/security-privacy-questionnaire.md

 This feature of WebXR has to be listed when requesting an XR session which allows the user agent to show a prompt specifically requesting user approval.

-However, it's worth noting that a WebXR module will expose planes in the user environment and another one meshes.
+However, it's worth noting that a planned WebXR module will expose planes in the user environment and another one meshes.
 These specifications will expose even further details about the user environment than what hit tests can do.

 **Does this specification introduce new state for an origin that persists